 U.S. Food & Drug Administration (FDA)

 The FDA has some authority to regulate talc through the Federal Food, Drug and Cosmetic Act (FD&C Act), when it is used in foods – for example, as a color additive.
 Talc-based cosmetics, however, are not required to undergo any sort of review by the FDA.
 Companies are still responsible for making sure that the cosmetic products they put on the market are safe for consumer use, whether or not the FDA inspects those products.
+The self-regulation discussion has recently called into question when asbestos was discovered in Justice Stores Just Shine Shimmer Powder.

 Occupational Health & Safety Administration (OSHA)